Digithurst/gradle-truststore-plugin/README.md

 _Note:_

- * Using Java's truststore as a base requires environment variable `JAVA_HOME` to be set correctly.
-   The plugin will then look for truststore `$JAVA_HOME/lib/security/cacerts`.
+ * If `base = java(...)` is used, the plugin will look for trust store `$JAVA_HOME/lib/security/cacerts`.
+Provide the corresponding password.
  * In case of `file` and `java`, the original key stores are never changed.

 ## Additional Hints

- * If you have a PEM instead of a CRT, convert like so:
+ * If you have a PEM certificate instead of a CRT, convert it like so:

     ```bash
     openssl x509 -in your-certificate.pem  -inform PEM -out your-certificate.pem